farah874/HBID-linux/docs/project-log.md

     -sudo cp /var/lib/aide/aide/aide.db.new  /var/lib/aide/aide.db
   3. Test the baseline check :
      -sudo aide --config --check

+ during that check :
+-nothing suspicious occured , AIDE detected changes under /var/log  which is normal -no unexpected chages  in system configuration directories

 the main purpose of the previous steps was is to compare current system to the baseline , and to check any tempering or changes  has been done to the file-system